 AVIA has presented the following submissions and responses on the following countries/topics in 2018-19:

-- State of Intellectual Property in Third Countries (European Union)
+- State of Intellectual Property in Third Countries (European Union, May 2019)

-- NCC Consulation on Regulations Governing the Assessment and Examination of Satellite Broadcasting Business (Taiwan)
+- NCC Consultation on Regulations Governing the Assessment and Examination of Satellite Broadcasting Business (Taiwan, May 2019)

-- Green Paper on Communications Policy in an Era of Convergence (Taiwan)
+- Green Paper on Communications Policy in an Era of Convergence (Taiwan, Nov 2018)

-- Amendments to Decree 6 on the Management, Provision and Use of Radio and Television Services (Vietnam)
+- Amendments to Decree 6 on the Management, Provision and Use of Radio and Television Services (Vietnam, Sep 2018)

-- Review of Television and Sound Broadcasting Regulatory Regimes (Hong Kong)
+- Review of Television and Sound Broadcasting Regulatory Regimes (Hong Kong, May 2018)

-- Consultation on Uplinking and Downlinking of Satellite Channels (India)
+- Consultation on Uplinking and Downlinking of Satellite Channels (India, January 2018)